martinkaptein/Events.txt/README.md

 Every Events starts with a `+` character, in order to quickly scan through all events just using search.

+WORK IN PROGRESS

+Repeating events should be added below `#repeatingEvents` and start with a dash (`-`).
+The script `maintain.py` adds these events automatically, whilst "filling" the Events.txt file up with additional days (can be defined in script).

+Note: Until now, #repeatingEvents assumes, that those events repeat each year.
+The script expects only day/month format.

+The recommended practise is to always keep repeating events inside #repeatingEvents.
+This way, they wont get "lost" after a few years.

+The maintain.py script does not get rid of past days.
+It is up to the user, what to do with past events.

+Myself, usually I just delete each day the previous day, symbolising the passing of each day in a philosophical sense.
+In some cases, it would be smart, however, to maintain a record of all previous events.

+Hence, this is functionality which might also be added later.

 To make your own Event.txt from scratch:

 ```